I love a good story…

 It all started when…

 I began writing diaristic songs in my school notebooks and saved up to buy my first guitar at age 10.
-As a teenager, I studied acting and playwriting at Chicago’s Goodman Theatre and songwriting at the University of Virginia Young Writers’ Workshop, making my Chicago debut as a composer at Vittum Theater with Adventure Stage Chicago’s Trailblazers program.
+As a teenager, I studied acting and playwriting at Chicago’s Goodman Theatre and songwriting at the UVA Young Writers’ Workshop summer session.
+I made my Chicago debut as a composer at Vittum Theater with Adventure Stage Chicago’s Trailblazers program before moving to New York for college.

 I graduated from Columbia University, where I studied English with a focus on dramatic literature.
-In college, I wrote my first full-length musical, The 127th Annual Varsity Show.
-Founded in 1894, the Varsity Show is an annual musical comedy satirizing life at Columbia—both a love letter and a lovingly scathing critique.
-I then wrote the lyrics for another annual show: XMAS!16, Columbia’s secular spectacular which brings together a zany cast of characters to tell a timely holiday story.
-I was also asked by University leadership to help write a short musical in honor of a departing dean, dramatizing the story of his life and tenure at Columbia College and poking a little fun at a beloved figure on campus.
+There, I wrote my first full-length musical, The 127th Annual Varsity Show, an annual musical comedy satirizing life at Columbia.
+For my second outing, I wrote the lyrics for another annual show: XMAS!16, Columbia’s secular holiday spectacular.

 The plot thickens…